 Going by the age-old idea, once you find the right one, the rest follows in the natural order.
 And if it doesn’t, perhaps he/she wasn’t the right one, after all.
 The twist to the story is that nowadays, you can also count on apps to help you find someone better!
 Interestingly, online dating was also accompanied by a sort of stigma until even a few yards back, but recently, things have begun to look different.
 But with the divorce rate on the rise, clearly, also if these dating apps are helping us find partners we are too guarded and inhibited about settling down; worse still, even if you do manage to get over these doubts and misgivings, chances are high that you would end up relying on these apps to know just how to keep it going!

-Encouraging Honest and Direct Approach
+Encouraging Honest and Direct Approach in a Relationship

 This also draws our attention to the growing need for couples therapy and marriage counselling; the primary reason why more and more couples need these is to facilitate communication.
 These apps pave the way for more honest and direct discourse.
 According to Liz Colizza, the head of marriage research for Lasting and a practising couple’s counsellor, these apps pave the way for more honest and direct discourse.

 Even topics such as sex and infidelity, which are typically accompanied by a hush-hush vibe about them, are often being harped upon in these apps.
 What surfaced was, new-age couples are keen to delve deeper into these messy and entangled topics.
 Of course, another factor that comes into play is, installing an app is far simpler than going for therapy.
-These apps make seeking help more comfortable and more accessible, so couples are taking the plunge to initiate conversations, which is held back for long enough, can move to trickier territories.
+These apps make seeking help more comfortable and more accessible.
+So couples are taking the plunge to initiate conversations, which is held back for long enough, can move to trickier territories.

 Productivity Tools for Other Interpersonal Issues

 Relationship apps also throw light on how people are making proactive attempts to optimize their personal lives.
 In fact, some families involve workplace productivity tools such as Trello and Slack into their domestic spheres, be it for managing children’s time, organizing a family’s to-do list, setting goals for the week, planning upcoming activities, and so on.
 All said and done; however, the bottom line is that no app can save every marriage, or make you productive in terms of relationships.
-Some may find such apps and productivity tools helpful to a fair extent, but addressing our interpersonal issues is our prerogative.
+Some may find such apps and productivity tools helpful to a fair extent.
+But addressing our interpersonal issues is our prerogative.